 Nut and Peanut Allergy

 So what kind of nuts are we talking about?
 Peanuts, for one, though they aren't truly a nut.
-(They're a legume [say: leh-gyoom] like peas and lentils.)
-A person could also be allergic to nuts that grow on trees, such as almonds, walnuts, pecans, cashews, hazelnuts, Brazil nuts, and pistachios.
+They're a legume (say: LEH-gyoom), like peas and lentils.
+A person also could be allergic to nuts that grow on trees, such as almonds, walnuts, pecans, cashews, hazelnuts, Brazil nuts, and pistachios.